Rome, Florence, Bologna

 Very.
 Many Italian sits are 30-45 minutes from the nearest small town, on dirt roads, with patchy mobile signal.
 Read each listing carefully — homeowners disclose this.
 Suits sitters who want quiet and don't mind self-sufficiency.

 Italy is in Schengen.
-Non-EU passports get 90 days within any 180-day window.
-Plan your Italian sits accordingly.
+Non-EU passports get 90 days within any 180-day window, and an unpaid house-sitting exchange falls under ordinary tourism — it isn't work.
 Italy also has an "elective residency" visa for retirees — that's separate from housesitting.
+Always confirm against current official guidance for your passport.

 Italy rewards sitters who can settle in.
 Browse what's open, or list your Italian home for free.